What Camera and Photographic Gear Should You Take to Antarctica?

 Do I need a special camera for cold conditions?

-Your trip to Antarctica will be in the summer months when conditions for people and cameras alike aren't so harsh, so any modern camera will cope with conditions without requiring any special kind of protection or features.
+Unless you are going to be working there and overwintering, your trip to Antarctica will be in the summer months when conditions for people and cameras alike aren't so extreme.
+You can expect the temperature to not fall below -10C (14F) so any modern camera will cope with conditions without requiring any special kind of protection or features.
 You should treat it as you would any electronic device, such as your phone, protected in a bag whenever possible, bringing it out when you want to use it.
 A camera will survive fine most of the time round your neck ready for use in conditions where you would be happy to have your phone out, i.e. as long as it doesn't get wet.
 So don't carry it out when it's raining or snowing and keep it safe when in the zodiacs as splashing sea-water won't do it any good at all.

 Returning indoors with cold camera gear - don't take your gear out of its bags or case until it has warmed up.
 Removing cold gear in a warm room will result in condensation forming on the camera and lens surfaces which could end up on the inside, leave it for an hour or two first.